jacques172/Auto-complete/README.md

 # Autocorrect

-Implemented autocorrect functionality by taking advantage of n-grams model
+Implemented autocorrect functionality by taking advantage of N-grams method